 Radium produces cancer-causing gamma rays.
-Gamma rays can penetrate the body and may significantly increase the risk of many cancers, including lymphoma, leukemia, thyroid, lung and bladder.
-These cancers may take years to develop, although some cancers many develop sooner.
+Gamma rays can penetrate the body and may significantly increase the risk of many cancers, including lymphoma, leukemia, thyroid, lung, and bladder.
+These cancers may take years to develop, although some cancers may develop sooner.

 In addition, as radium decays, it creates radon.
 Radon is an odorless, radioactive gas that can increase the risk of lung cancer.
 Radon can seep into homes and accumulate, polluting the indoor air.

-Currently, the phosphate contamination affects residents of the Oakbridge and Grasslands neighborhoods, located in south Lakeland near Harden Boulevard and north of the Polk Parkway that were developed on the former Poseidon mine.
+Currently, the phosphate contamination affects residents of the Oakbridge and Grasslands neighborhoods, located in south Lakeland near Harden Boulevard and north of the Polk Parkway that was developed on the former Poseidon mine.